History of Mid-America Theological Baptist Seminary

 In 1997, the Board of Directors unanimously elected Dr. Michael Spradlin, a two-time graduate of Mid-America and Director of its Northeast branch, to succeed the retiring Dr. Allison.
 Upon retiring, Dr. Allison’s final charge to the Board of Directors was, “Be sure that Mid-America is true to Jesus Christ the Lord and to His holy inerrant, Word.
 Be sure the Seminary stays true to her commitment to the local church.
 Be sure that always when people hear the name of the school that they will think, ‘Bible preaching, missions, evangelism.’
 These things are of vital importance.”

 Under Dr. Spradlin’s leadership, Mid-America Baptist Theological Seminary has grown from a small institution to an institution with an average enrollment of 500 students across its educational programs.
 It offers more than twenty degree programs, including urban church planting and biblical counseling, and has a library with more than 200,000 titles to support its students.
-In 2017, under the leadership of 20-year professor Dr. Brad Thompson, Mid-America launched The College at Mid-America (now called Mid-America College) and began offering bachelor’s degrees in order to prepare Christian leaders for ministry in the marketplace.
-Mid-America also began online learning and now offers all of its degree programs 100 percent online and fully accredited.
+In 2017, under the leadership of 20-year professor Dr. Brad Thompson, Mid-America launched Mid-America College (formerly called The College at Mid-America) and began offering bachelor’s degrees in order to prepare Christian leaders for ministry in the marketplace.
+Mid-America also began online learning and now offers all of its degree programs 100 percent online and accredited.
 Perhaps most notable is that since its founding, Mid-America has seen more than 166,000 professions of faith through student, faculty, and staff evangelistic efforts.

 Mid-America is growing its influence as well.
 In 2019, together with Bellevue Baptist Church, it hosted the annual Association of Certified Biblical Counselors (ACBC) conference.
 Additionally, in 2019, Dr. Jay E. Adams, the father of the modern-day biblical counseling movement, entrusted his Institute for Nouthetic Studies (INS) to Mid-America, which includes all of his published works and INS Publishing.